jdewinne/calendar-sync/README.md

 The script runs entirely under your **personal** Google account.
 It reads events from your primary personal calendar and creates matching "Busy" events on a secondary calendar called **Work Busy Sync**.
 Each Busy event invites your work email as a guest, so it appears on your work calendar automatically.

+**Initial sync behavior:**
+On the very first run, the script only looks back **24 hours**.
+Existing events older than that will not be mirrored.
+After the first run a sync token is saved, and all subsequent runs only process incremental changes (new, updated, or cancelled events) from that point forward.
+If you want older events to be covered, edit them after installing the script so they appear as changes.

 **Rules:**
 - Events marked "Free" (transparent) are ignored — only "Busy" (opaque) events are mirrored.
 - Recurring events are mirrored as a single recurring Busy event (same RRULE), not one invite per instance.